gaurav210233/simple-hyprland/docs/theming.md

 ### Installing themes and icons
 #### GTK Themes
 Place the themes in the system theme directory.
-For this guide, we'll install the Catppuccin theme, a visually appealing option.
+For this guide, we'll install the [Catppuccin theme](https://github.com/catppuccin/catppuccin) taken from [hyprdots](https://github.com/prasanthrangan/hyprdots) repo, a visually appealing option.

 Extract the theme from the repos assets to the following location to apply it system-wide: